KnapsackPro/docs.knapsackpro.com/_posts/2021-04-06-run-minitest-on-github-actions-with-parallel-jobs-using-build-matrix.md

 ## Summary

 As you can see the slow Minitest test suite doesn't need be an issue for you.
-QA, Testers, or Automation Engineers can benefit from improving the CI build speed and allowing their software developers team to deliver products faster.
+QA, Testers, or Automation Engineers could benefit from improving the CI build speed and allowing their software developers team to deliver products faster.
 You can learn more at [Knapsack Pro](https://knapsackpro.com/?utm_source=docs_knapsackpro&utm_medium=blog_post&utm_campaign=run-minitest-on-github-actions-with-parallel-jobs-using-build-matrix).